CORONAVIRUS (COVID-19) – LATEST UPDATE

 All GP appointments will be arranged as a telephone consultation, if the GP feels they need to see you face to face after this call, they will arrange for you to come down to the Bedwell Medical Centre* and you will be let in the door by the reception team.

-* We closed our Roebuck Surgery from Monday 6th April 2020 and moved all services to Bedwell.
+* On Monday 6th April 2020 we closed our Roebuck branch and moved all services to Bedwell.
 This is only temporary and Roebuck will reopen as soon as it is safe to do so.

 Please be aware the online booking system and the 24 hour booking service are currently disabled.